Rodolfo Graziani: War crimes and indictments

+Political career and death

 In the early 1950s, Graziani had some involvement with the neo-fascist Italian Social Movement (MSI), and he became the "Honorary President" of the party in 1953.
 Though the MSI saw Graziani as a figurehead, they also believed politically he could not be trusted as he had too often refused to obey the party’s directives.
 He would later explain his motivations for joining the group:I joined the MSI because it mirrors my beliefs and convictions.
 However, it would be absurd to think that a new Fascist dictatorship could be set up today.
 History teaches us that dictatorships don’t spring up like mushrooms.

 During the summer of 1954, Graziani resigned from the MSI.

-Death

-By autumn 1954, Graziani was losing strength and he began experiencing mounting health issues.
+By autumn 1954, Graziani was losing strength, and he began experiencing mounting health issues.
 His mental health had deteriorated to the point that he sometimes woke up thinking he was still imperial viceroy in Addis Ababa.
-By years end he was suffering from acute pain and on 26 December 1954, he underwent surgery.
-It went well and he began recovering during the first week of January 1955.
-On 10 January, his health suddenly rapidly declined.
-At midnight he went into a coma, briefly regaining consciousness at 4 am and stated his later words, ‘If my time has come, I'll go calmly to be judged by God’.
+By year's end, he was suffering from acute pain and on 26 December 1954, he underwent surgery.
+It went well, and he began recovering during the first week of January 1955.
+On 10 January, his health suddenly declined rapidly.
+At midnight, he went into a coma, briefly regaining consciousness at 4 am and stating his later words, ‘If my time has come, I'll go calmly to be judged by God’.
 He died in Rome at 6 am on 11 January 1955 at the age of 72.

 More than 100,000 people came to his funeral in front of the church of Saint Bellarmino in Rome.
 Crowds holding banners, singing hymns and giving fascist salutes packed the streets.

 Mausoleum controversy

 In August 2012, $160,000 of public money was used to help finance the building of a large monument atop Graziani's tomb in Affile.
 The subscription was supplemented by private funding from the mayor of Affile, Ercole Viri.
 The new mausoleum was engraved with the words "Fatherland" and "Honor".
-Local left-wing politicians and national commentators harshly criticized the monument whereas the town's "mostly conservative" population approved.
+Local left-wing politicians and national commentators harshly criticized the monument, whereas the town's "mostly conservative" population approved.
 Public funding for the Graziani monument was suspended by the newly elected Lazio administration after the 2013 regional elections.
 A statement from Ethiopia's Ministry of Foreign Affairs said Graziani did not deserve to be memorialized but instead be condemned in history for his war crimes, genocidal behavior and crimes against humanity.
 In 2017, Viri and two other Affile town councillors were convicted of the crime of "fascism apology" for building the monument and were given jail sentences, although the court did not order the removal of the monument.